-David J. Lazerwitz's practice focuses on federal and state environmental and natural resource laws, permitting, and land use matters, with an emphasis on the permitting, entitlements, and contractual requirements of large-scale renewable energy generation, energy storage, and infrastructure projects.
+David Lazerwitz’s practice focuses on federal and state environmental and natural resource laws, permitting, and land use matters, with an emphasis on the permitting, entitlements, and contractual requirements of large-scale renewable energy generation, energy storage, and infrastructure projects.
+He regularly advises clients on a wide array of issues arising in the planning, development, and construction of solar and wind generation and energy storage projects and has served as outside counsel on the development of over 5 gigawatts of renewable energy and storage projects.

-David advises public and private clients on a wide array of issues arising in the planning and development of projects and facilities in the renewable and traditional energy generation, electrical transmission, energy storage, water services, and transportation sectors.
-His compliance and permitting practice focuses on water quality, wetlands, environmental impact analysis, endangered species, hazardous waste, and federal public lands issues, and responding to agency inspections and administrative enforcement actions.
+David’s compliance and permitting practice focuses on environmental impact analysis, endangered species, water quality, wetlands, and federal public lands issues, and working with agency officials and staff to obtain necessary development approvals.
 He has extensive experience in all aspects of project and site development, from orchestrating overall permitting strategies for complex large-scale development projects to securing individual permits and approvals.

 David draws upon his project development experience to provide due diligence, purchase and sale agreement support, and counseling advice in connection with project equity and debt financing.
-He also is involved in negotiating and addressing permitting and environmental issues during project construction and operational phases, and advising companies in connection with site activities to ensure that the project remains in compliance with applicable permits and regulatory requirements.
+He is also involved in negotiating and addressing permitting and environmental issues during project construction and operational phases and advising companies in connection with site activities to ensure compliance with applicable permits and regulatory requirements.

-David possesses significant federal and state court litigation experience, including more than a dozen federal appellate arguments in environmental cases.
+David possesses significant federal and state court litigation and administrative appeal experience, including more than a dozen federal appellate arguments in environmental cases.
 In his litigation practice, he represents clients in actions arising pursuant to a wide range of environmental, natural resources, and public land laws.

 Memberships and Affiliations